superhac/vpinfe/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/qptIbb0wLRY/0.jpg)](https://www.youtube.com/watch?v=qptIbb0wLRY)

 ## Note
 This is not ready for consumption as I'm just putting in the plumbing.
 You can pull a CI build if you want to see what it looks like.
-RIGHT_SHIFT will switch tables (Only 2) and ESCAPE will exit.

 ## Controls
 Keyboard: